Please send me information about this trip

 - Day packs with rain covers

-- Deadline: please confirm by FEB 15, 2019 so we have time to reserve hotels in Patagonia where there is limited supply
+- Deadline to confirm is short, so we have time to reserve hotels in Patagonia where there is limited supply

-- 50% deposit and copy of passport required at time of booking
+- 50% deposit and copy of passport required at time of booking.
+(Passport must not expire within 6 months of your travel dates)

 - Itinerary subject to change